h44z/wg-portal/docs/documentation/monitoring/prometheus.md

 ## Prometheus Config

-Add following scrape job to your Prometheus config file:
+Add the following scrape job to your Prometheus config file:

 ```yaml
 # prometheus.yaml